ataffe/syllabus/README.md

 # syllabus^2
-Android application to organize homework assignments!
+Android application to organize homework assignments!(Not finished)